elastic/integrations/packages/cloudflare/docs/README.md

 ### Logpull

 These logs contain data related to the connecting client, the request path through the Cloudflare network, and the response from the origin web server.
-For more information look [here](https://developers.cloudflare.com/logs/logpull/).
+For more information see [here](https://developers.cloudflare.com/logs/logpull/).

 **Exported fields**